 Or, consider helping others by donating to a non-profit or charity.
 Get together with your family and come up with a list of causes you want to support.
 Then, research which groups best fit your criteria.

 4. Save for something fun

 Getting through challenging times is easier when you have something to look forward to in the future.
 Exciting future vacation?
 Home renovation?
-This is a great time to start a savings account dedicated to a future goal.
+This is a great time to start a High Interest Savings Account dedicated to a future goal.
 Make a goal-specific savings account and set up a pre-authorized debit.